bozsahin/thebench/grammars/README.md

 This folder contains various grammars and TheBench commands to process them.

-Convention:
+Naming convention for the files:

-.txt the grammar text file
+<code>.txt</code> The grammar text file

-.basic.log basic categories and features of the grammar
+<code>.basic.log</code> Basic categories and features of the grammar

-.skeleton.log all distinct categories of the grammar
+<code>.skeleton.log</code> All distinct categories of the grammar and list of items bearing them

-.commands TheBench commands to process the grammar with certain options:
+<code>.commands</code> TheBench commands to process the grammar with certain options, which are:

-    - no-sc : no synthetic case rule used
+    - <code>sc.no</code>  : no synthetic case rule used

-    - sc.all : synthetic case rules used to derive anything
+    - <code>sc.all</code> : synthetic case rules and all analyses

-    - sc.nf : synthetic case rules used in normal form parse only
+    - <code>sc.nf</code>  : synthetic case rules and normal form analysis only (one analysis among equivalents)

-.session The output of a command file
+<code>.session</code> The output of a command file

-.arules the derived entries of synthetic case
+<code>.arules</code> The derived entries of synthetic case